 In the budget range, go with the TCL FS3750.
 It is a 1080p TV and it doesn't offer a stellar picture quality, but considering the price, it does really well.
 It doesn't have problems with motion on fast movements, which is great for sports.

-Our recommendations above are what we think is currently the best TVs to watch sports for most people in each price range.
+Our recommendations above are what we think are currently the best TVs to watch sports for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).

 A few examples of TVs that didn't make the cut: